cosmicexplorer/org-site-creator/README.md

 3. It takes like a minute to run which is kind of annoying.
 4. Sometimes it doesn't work, for a variety of reasons.
 Typically, run `make rebuild` once or twice will solve the issue.
 If not, run `make distclean`, then `make` again, which might help.
 Uncommenting the `1>&2 2>/dev/null` in the `$(OUT_PAGES)` and `$(HTMLIZE_OUT)` is typically what I do when those fail to build (everything usually builds pretty reliably).
 5. htmlized output looks prettier if you run it on your own personal box instead of a build server or whatever, since it represents the file as emacs would represent it to you, so a bare emacs will look pretty flat.
+6. Installing from CPAN automatically only works sometimes.
+Feel free to run make a few more times, or make as a root user or under sudo, until it works.